 No reservation is required to visit the museums of Tuscany, with the exception of a few small ones that are open by appointment only, or on the occasion of events or special openings.
 Tickets can be purchased at the ticket offices of the museums at the time of the visit.
 But when it comes to some museums, the reservation is strongly recommended.
 Is this the case of the Uffizi Gallery and Accademia Gallery (“David’s home”!) in Florence, for example.
 The row in front of these two museums starts from the very first hours of the morning, before the opening of the ticket office, and during the high season it can get to reach a daunting length.
 The advice is to book always (no matter the day of the week that you choose) between April and September or during particularly overcrowded periods (as Christmas holidays); during the rest of the year, you should book if you plan a visit during the weekend.
 Let’s say that booking is always a good idea!

 You’ll save a lot of time, and in Florence there is so much to see!
 Just remember that the Uffizi and Accedemia Galleries are closed on Monday.
-Luckly, Around Tuscany has prepared for us a list of things to do in Florence on a Monday.
+Luckly, we have prepared a list of things to do in Florence on a Monday.